Oxspring Surname

 Where Does The Last Name Oxspring Come From? nationality or country of origin

-Oxspring is more commonly found in England than any other country or territory.
-It can also occur in the variant forms:.
-For other potential spellings of Oxspring click here.
+Oxspring occurs in England more than any other country or territory.
+It can also be rendered as a variant:.
+For other potential spellings of this name click here.

 How Common Is The Last Name Oxspring? popularity and diffusion

-The surname Oxspring is the 1,003,904th most commonly used last name on earth, borne by around 1 in 28,691,126 people.
-This surname occurs mostly in Europe, where 67 percent of Oxspring are found; 67 percent are found in Northern Europe and 67 percent are found in British Isles.
+The last name Oxspring is the 1,003,904th most common family name on earth.
+It is borne by around 1 in 28,691,126 people.
+The last name Oxspring occurs mostly in Europe, where 67 percent of Oxspring reside; 67 percent reside in Northern Europe and 67 percent reside in British Isles.

-The surname is most commonly occurring in England, where it is borne by 168 people, or 1 in 331,655.
-In England Oxspring is primarily found in: South Yorkshire, where 36 percent live, Derbyshire, where 33 percent live and Leicestershire, where 11 percent live.
-Besides England it is found in 6 countries.
-It is also found in The United States, where 17 percent live and Australia, where 11 percent live.
+Oxspring is most commonly occurring in England, where it is carried by 168 people, or 1 in 331,655.
+In England it is most common in: South Yorkshire, where 36 percent are found, Derbyshire, where 33 percent are found and Leicestershire, where 11 percent are found.
+Excluding England Oxspring occurs in 6 countries.
+It is also found in The United States, where 17 percent are found and Australia, where 11 percent are found.

 Oxspring Family Population Trend historical fluctuation

-The incidence of Oxspring has changed over time.
-In England the number of people bearing the Oxspring last name declined 9 percent between 1881 and 2014.
+The frequency of Oxspring has changed through the years.
+In England the share of the population with the surname contracted 9 percent between 1881 and 2014.

 Oxspring Last Name Statistics demography

-In The United States those holding the Oxspring last name are 34.48% more likely to be registered Republicans than the national average, with 81.25% being registered to vote for the political party.
+In The United States those bearing the Oxspring surname are 34.48% more likely to be registered with the Republican Party than the national average, with 81.25% registered to vote for the political party.

 Oxspring earn significantly more than the average income.
 In United States they earn 33.55% more than the national average, earning $57,625 USD per year.